quangIO/Elevator/README.md

 # Elevator

-Implment simple threaded elevator controll system (don't use this in realworld please).
+Implment simple threaded elevator control system in Kotlin (don't use this in production, seriously).